HomeTriviaScientistsRobert Koch

 ✓ TRUE

-In 1883, Koch led a German government expedition to Egypt and India to investigate cholera outbreaks, where he identified Vibrio cholerae as the cause.
+In 1883, Robert Koch led an expedition to Egypt and India to investigate cholera outbreaks, and there he identified Vibrio cholerae as the causative agent.

 More in Scientists